-New Delhi, Dec 13: This day will be remembered always and it was exactly 17 years back, when terrorists struck at the Indian Parliament.
+New Delhi, Dec 13: This day will be remembered always and it was on this day in 2001 terrorists struck at the Indian Parliament.

 New Delhi, July 19: In a bid to attack Parliament, two Khalistan terrorists have entered the country, the Intelligence Bureau has warned.
 IB officials tell OneIndia that the duo, Lakhwinder and Parmider, who are Khalistan terrorists are planning a major attack on Parliament.